mpub/van.static/README.rst

  * During development static files are stored in subversion and are configured as normal in Pyramid applications.
  * Before deployment, the static files are extracted from the eggs by the system administrator and uploaded to a CDN.
-Files are versioned according to the egg they come from.
+The URL on the CDN varies depending on the egg version the files where extracted from.
  * During extraction, CSS and JS files can be optionally minified.
  * In production, the system administrator configures the application to use static files from the CDN.